KVHEM/how_we_work/CONTRIBUTING.md

 ```

 ## TODO's
-In general, do not use them since the [Issues](https://github.com/KVHEM/drought_uncertainty/issues) feature on GitHub is much more capable.
+In general, do not use them in scripts since the [Issues](https://github.com/KVHEM/drought_uncertainty/issues) feature on GitHub is much more capable.